Chronic Wasting Disease Surveillance Program

 • If male, the number of antler points on the left and right antlers

 3. Location of harvest or salvage – Please provide a precise location of where the animal was harvested or salvaged.
-This will help WDFW track and manage the disease if it shows up in Washington.
+This will help WDFW track and manage the disease.
 A GPS location with latitude and longitude or universal translocator mercators (UTMs) is preferred, but GMU with nearest road, intersection, or drainage name will be accepted, OR county with road name and mile marker number if salvaged.

 4. Ship your samples – Keep samples refrigerated or frozen until you’re ready to ship them.
 Place sample bags and additional printed information in a leak-proof, padded envelope or box using a 1- to 2-day mail service – mail services will not accept smelly or soiled packages.
 Do not freeze water in a plastic bag to use as a cold pack.
 It will leak, and carriers may not deliver a leaking package.
 Please try to ship your samples on Monday, Tuesday, or Wednesday of each week, and avoid shipping on holidays to prevent the samples from sitting over the weekend.